jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Kong-API-Security-Perspectives-2025.md

 92% are taking measures to secure APIs against AI-enhanced threats Increased monitoring and traffic analysis top the list of measures organizations are taking to secure APIs against AI-enhanced threats.
 There’s a notable difference between how seriously organizations in the UK and the US seem to consider AI-enhanced threats: 13% in the US say they’re taking no specific measures for AI threats compared to only 4% in the UK.
 What steps are you taking to mitigate API security risks?
+![List of steps organizations are taking to mitigate API security risks.
+API monitoring and anomaly detection tools are the most common, followed by implementing API gateway solutions]
-![Chart showing the steps organizations are taking to mitigate API security risks] API MONITORING AND ANOMALY DETECTION TOOLS (63%) IMPLEMENTING API GATEWAY SOLUTIONS (61%)
+API MONITORING AND ANOMALY DETECTION TOOLS (63%) IMPLEMENTING API GATEWAY SOLUTIONS (61%)
 API ENCRYPTION AND TOKENIZATION (58%)